Rhosinjay-cyb/Azure_works/README.md

 ## Tools Used
 Azure Firewall
 ## Lab Setup
-Creation of Virtual network and multiple Subnets/ Deployment of VMs/
+Creation of Virtual network and multiple Subnets\
+Deployment of VMs\
-Deployment of Azure Firewall alongside Firewall policy Configure of a route table
+Deployment of Azure Firewall alongside Firewall policy\
+Configure of a route table\
 Configure of a UDR
 Configure Application, Network and DNAT rules
 Testing of Firewall